clarkandrew/GitSmart/README.md

   - Graphical User Interface (GUI) for users who prefer not to use the command line.
   - Enhanced diff visualization with syntax highlighting.

-- **1.3.0**
-  - Compatibility with other version control systems (e.g., Mercurial, SVN).
-  - Multi-language support for commit messages.

 ---

 ## **Technical Implementation**